ynohtna92/CustomTimer/README.md

 # CustomTimer
 A Panorama Module for custom timers in Dota 2
-[The Scaleform Module has been depreciated]
+The Scaleform Module has been depreciated and can be found [here](https://github.com/ynohtna92/CustomTimer/releases/tag/Scaleform)

 <p align="center">
   <img src="https://raw.githubusercontent.com/ynohtna92/CustomTimer/master/src/CustomTimerPreview.PNG"/>